naman9271/FinBridge/README.md

 ## Installation

-To run Fihub locally, follow these steps:
+To run FinBridge locally, follow these steps:

 1. Clone this repository to your local machine.